Bright Health Precinct | Alpine Health

 If you have questions about the proposed Bright Health Precinct Redevelopment please direct your enquiries to the office of the CEO at [email protected] or 03 5751 9344.

-The strategy has considered this question.
-Previous studies have proposed 30 to 40.
 The Australian average supply of aged care beds is 51 beds per 1000 of the population aged over 65.

 What were Alpine Health’s objectives?